1975 Men's Hockey World Cup

 The 1975 Hockey World Cup was the third edition of the Hockey World Cup men's field hockey tournament.
 It was held in Kuala Lumpur, Malaysia.
-In the final, India defeated Pakistan from a goal difference of 2–1.
-Surjit Singh scored the first crucial goal followed with the winner from Ashok Kumar.
-It was the second World Cup Final appearance for both the nations; Pakistan was the winner of the inaugural World Cup in 1971, and India, the runner-up of 1973 edition.
-Germany defeated hosts, Malaysia, with a goal difference of 4–0 for third place.
+In the final, India defeated Pakistan 2–1.
+It was the second World Cup final appearance for both the nations; Pakistan was the winner of the inaugural World Cup in 1971, and India, the runner-up (to Netherlands) at the 1973 edition.
+Germany defeated the hosts, Malaysia, 4–0 for third place.